 Possession of any pass which is not the property of the possessor, shall constitute evidence of improper possession and use, or attempted use, and is reason to exercise disciplinary measures.

 Students Without a Bus Pass

-- If the student is not listed on the designated bus stop list and is at the bus stop, student is transported to school, and the driver notifies the school office
+- If the student is at the bus stop, student is transported to school, and the driver notifies the school office

 - The school office contacts the parent/guardian

 - Students without a bus pass will not be allowed to ride the bus home from school

 We currently offer high school students shared ridership on the TMS Zero Period Bus, serving stops in the Canyon/Audubon area.
 This provides Monday through Thursday early morning transportation.
 This option may be purchased by selecting the TMS am stop and checking the box for Zero Period.

 We are happy to partner with Orange County Transit Authority (OCTA) to distribute Youth Ride Free passes now through September 2024.
 Please provide a signed parental request form to the school site office or firstname.lastname@example.org.
 Passes will be distributed directly to students at the school site.